buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcTask.md

 The IfcTask defines the anticipated or actual occurrence of any task; common information about task types is handled by IfcTaskType.

-> EXAMPLE&nbsp; It includes fixed duration, fixed unit or fixed work.
+> EXAMPLE  It includes fixed duration, fixed unit or fixed work.
 An IfcTask can be aggregated to a task type in order to specify a task sequence or any time related information, e.g. the duration of a task.
 Please see the documentation of IfcTaskType for further information.

 ### Process Assignment